Concerns and complaints

 What can I expect?

-For Requests for Reconsideration or navigating concerns with accommodations, you can expect an interactive review process, involving student, the OAS Coordinator, and other relevant individuals (i.e. faculty, advisors, etc.).
+For Requests for Reconsideration or navigating concerns with accommodations, you can expect an interactive review process, involving student, the OAS Manager, and other relevant individuals (i.e. faculty, advisors, etc.).
 While your privacy is protected as much as possible, this is not always an anonymous process.

 The outcome of the Request for Reconsideration will be communicated directly and in writing to students in a timely fashion by OAS.
 The length of time involved will depend on the complexity of the circumstances, as well as the number of parties involved.